lsst/dp0_lsst_io/docs/delegate-resources/virtual-events.rst

 Rubin Science Assemblies (weekly)
 =================================

+Rubin Science Assemblies are live virtual sessions that focus on learning to use the RSP.

 **Connection info:** `ls.st/dp0-events <https://ls.st/dp0-events>`_

 **Dates and times:** Thursdays at 9am Pacific (1 hour)

-Rubin Science Assemblies are live virtual sessions that focus on learning to use the RSP.

-Each ession starts with announcements and then there will be either presentation (usually a hands-on tutorial) or "drop-in" time for Q&A with Rubin staff and co-working with other delegates.
+Each ession starts with announcements and then there will be either a presentation (usually a hands-on tutorial) or "drop-in" time for Q&A with Rubin staff and co-working with other delegates.